English curriculum at Holy Family Catholic Primary School

 - The quality of formative assessment and the interaction that stems from will make an important contribution to learning.

 From Nursery to Year 2 our reading scheme is inline with the Letters and Sounds Phonics Phases.
-The reading scheme mainly consists of: Big Cat Letters and Sounds, Oxford Reading Tree Traditional Tales, Floppy Phonics and Letters and Sounds.
+The reading scheme mainly consists of: Phonics Bug club, Big Cat Letters and Sounds, Oxford Reading Tree Traditional Tales and Floppy Phonics.

 We use the Power of Reading teaching schemes to help guide us in our reading lessons based on high quality texts linked to our class topics where possible.
 This enables us to bring a love of books into our classrooms whilst teaching meaningful and purposeful reading based lessons.